Exonoesis/Leviathan-Logic-Engine-Unity/README.md

 # Leviathan Logic Engine

 >### IMPORTANT: The Unity version of this project has been depricated.
-It is being superseded by a Rust version which can be found [here.](https://github.com/Exonoesis/Leviathan-Lake)
+It is being superseded by [this project.](https://github.com/Exonoesis/Leviathan-Lake)

 ---